 Requirements: three electives in BIO, CHEM, ESCI, MATH, and/or PHYS; program approval

-Prerequisite: ENVI-301 minimum grade of C.
+Prerequisite: ENVI-301 with a minimum grade of C.